petrroll/mff-stuff/EVA2/notes.md

 - program has main() and one or more ADF subtrees
 - evolution doesn't mix main and ADF subtrees

-- specilized code constructs for ADF (loops, iterations, ...)
+- specialized code constructs for ADF (loops, iterations, ...)
 - alternative approach: co-evolution of population of mains and ADFs

 GP: